 How to cite this article:

-Kiran GN and Dr. R Srinivasa.
+Kiran GN, Dr. R Srinivasa.
 Effect of combined training programmes on cardio-respiratory endurance of secondary school hockey players.
-International Journal of Physical Education, Sports and Health.
-2017; 4(4): 24-27.
+Int J Phys Educ Sports Health 2017;4(4):24-27.